 At the undergraduate level, the school offers the Bachelor of Fine Arts in Art and the Bachelor of Fine Arts in Design.
 The Bachelor of Arts in Art is offered in conjunction with the Dornsife College of Letters, Arts and Sciences.
 The Roski School of Art and Design also offers eleven minor programs in studio arts and design and participates in a 3-D animation minor in conjunction with the Viterbi School of Engineering's Information Technology Program, a communication design minor in conjunction with the Marshall School of Business and the Annenberg School for Communication and Journalism, and a 2-D art for games minor and 3-D art for games minor with the Viterbi School of Engineering and the School of Cinematic Arts.

-Degrees offered at the graduate level are: Master of Fine Arts, Master of Fine Arts in Design, Master of Arts, Curatorial Practices and the Public Sphere, and Master of Science, Integrated Design, Business and Technology.
+Degrees offered at the graduate level are: Master of Fine Arts, Master of Fine Arts in Design, Master of Arts, Curatorial Practices and the Public Sphere.
 A dual degree is also available: Master of Planning/Master of Arts, Curatorial Practices and the Public Sphere.

 Minimum Grade Point Average Requirements